maryamtahir7/skinglow-finalproject/README.md

 ##  Project Abstract

-**SkinGlow** is a comprehensive, production-grade AI-powered skincare e-commerce platform designed and developed as a **Final Year Project**.
+**SkinGlow** is a comprehensive, production-grade AI-powered skincare e-commerce platform designed and developed as a **Final Project**.
 The platform addresses the "personalization deficit" in modern e-commerce by bridging the gap between generic online shopping and personalized dermatological consultation.

 By leveraging a micro-services-inspired monolithic architecture, the system employs a sophisticated multi-agent AI framework.
 It features a **Conversational Virtual Esthetician** for natural language shopping, **Computer Vision (TensorFlow.js)** for real-time facial skin analysis, and an **Autonomous Business Intelligence Analyst** for platform administrators.
 The project serves as a blueprint for the next generation of conversational and visually-aware e-commerce platforms.